top of page

 • Custom Cabinets: $20,000–$30,000+

-Cabinet refacing or refinishing can save you thousands if your existing cabinets are in good condition.
-(However, refinishing can be tricky too.
-Regular paint tends to chip more easily.
-We always suggest new cabinet if you can afford it.)
+If your existing cabinets are in good condition, consider cabinet refacing or refinishing.
+However, refinishing can be tricky as regular paint tends to chip more easily.
+We always suggest new cabinets if you can afford it.

-Interior Designer’s Role: We work closely with clients to design cabinets that maximize storage and align with their aesthetic preferences.
-We also collaborate with trusted Utah suppliers and craftsmen to ensure high-quality results.
+Interior Designer’s Role: We work closely with clients to design cabinets that maximize storage while aligning with their aesthetic preferences.
+We also collaborate with trusted Utah suppliers and craftsmen for high-quality results.

 2. Countertops

 Countertops are another significant expense.
-Materials range from budget-friendly options like laminate to high-end choices like quartz and marble.
+Material options range from budget-friendly laminate to high-end choices like quartz and marble:

 • Granite: $50–$100 per square foot